-- (d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company. - (e) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause 3 (ix)(e) of the Order is not applicable to the company. - (f) The Company has not raised any loans during the year and hence reporting on clause 3 (ix)(f) of the Order is not applicable to the company. - (x) (a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable to the Company. - (b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause 3 (x)(b) of the Order is not applicable to the Company. - (xi) (a) To the best of our knowledge, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - (b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - (c) We have taken into consideration the whistle-blower complains received by the Company during the year and provided to us, when performing our audit. - (xii) The Company is not a Nidhi Company and hence reporting under clause 3 (xii) of the Order is not applicable to the Company. - (xiii) In our opinion, the Company is in compliance with Section 177 and 188 of the Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - (xiv) (a) In our opinion and based on our examination, the company has an internal audit system however, it is not required to have an internal audit system as per provisions of the Companies Act 2013. - (b) Since Internal Audit is not applicable as per provisions of the Companies Act 2013, reporting under clause 3 (xiv)(b) is not applicable to the Company. - (xv) In our opinion, during the year the Company has not entered into any non-cash transactions with its directors or persons connected with them and hence provisions of Section 192 of the Companies Act,2013 are not applicable to the Company. - (xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3 (xvi) (a), (b) and (c) of the Order is not applicable to the Company.

-The group does not have any Core Investment Company (CIC) as a part of the group and accordingly reporting under clause 3 (xvi) (d) of the order is not applicable.
+- (d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company. - (e) The Company did not have any subsidiary or associate or joint venture during the year and hence, reporting under clause 3 (ix)(e) of the Order is not applicable to the Company. - (f) The Company has not raised any loans during the year and hence reporting on clause 3 (ix)(f) of the Order is not applicable to the Company. - (x) (a) The Company has not issued any of its securities (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable to the Company. - (b) During the year the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause 3 (x)(b) of the Order is not applicable to the Company. - (xi) (a) To the best of our knowledge, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - (b) To the best of our knowledge, no report under sub-section (12) of section 143 of the Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto the date of this report. - (c) We have taken into consideration the whistle-blower complains received by the Company during the year and provided to us, when performing our audit. - (xii) The Company is not a Nidhi Company and hence reporting under clause 3 (xii) of the Order is not applicable to the Company. - (xiii) In our opinion, the Company is in compliance with Section 177 and 188 of the Act, where applicable, for all transactions with the related parties and the details of related party transactions have been disclosed in the financial statements etc. as required by the applicable accounting standards. - (xiv) In our opinion and based on our examination, the Company is not required to have an internal audit system as per provisions of the Act. - (xv) In our opinion, during the year the Company has not entered into any non-cash transactions with its directors or persons connected with them and hence provisions of Section 192 of the Act are not applicable to the Company. - (xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Hence, reporting under clause 3 (xvi) (a), (b) and (c) of the Order is not applicable to the Company. - The group does not have any Core Investment Company (CIC) as a part of the group and accordingly reporting under clause 3 (xvi) (d) of the order is not applicable. - (xvii) The Company has not incurred cash losses during the financial year covered by our audit and the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors of the Company during the year.